makselab/IRA-and-suspended-accounts./README.md

 The Role of the IRA in Twitter during the 2016 US Presidential Elections: Unveiling Amplification and Influence of Suspended Accounts

 Analysis codes to reproduce the results of the paper:
-M.Serafino, Z. Zhou, J.S.
+M. Serafino, Z. Zhou, J.S.
 Andrade, A. Bovet, H. A. Makse "The Role of the IRA in Twitter during the 2016 US Presidential Elections: Unveiling Amplification and Influence of Suspended Accounts"

 By using this code you agree with the following points: